Who we are

 - Summer Outing and Christmas Dinner

 Other events and activities occur on an ad hoc basis depending on group interest or requests.
-Examples may include workshops, classes, get-togethers or special events.
+Examples may include workshops, classes, get-togethers and special events.

 From time to time we have various speakers attend the forum and talk with us about various matters.
 Some recent guests at the peer support group meetings included:

-To find out where and when we meet please click HERE
+To find out more about where and when we meet, visit: Meeting Location Details